from $ 6,770* per person

 Day 9: Siem Reap

 Today you will visit the world-famous Angkor complex with your guide.
-These temples were built between the 9th and 13th centuries when the Khmer empire was the pre-eminent influence in South-East Asia.
+These temples were built between the 9th and 13th centuries when the Khmer empire was the pre-eminent influence in South East Asia.
 The temples were believed to represent the cosmic world and were set in perfect balance, symmetry and composition.
-The intricately carved bas-reliefs and architectural designs are mind-blowing and there are spectacular photographic opportunities at any time of day – seeing them at sunrise or sunset is a must.
+The intricately carved bas-reliefs and architectural designs are mind-blowing and there are spectacular photographic opportunities at any time of day – seeing them at sunrise or sunset is highly recommended.
 The ruins are scattered over an area of some 160 square kilometres, but the main cluster of temples is close to Siem Reap.
-You'll have plenty of time to fully appreciate the great archaeological sites of Angkor Wat, the Bayon and the jungle-covered Ta Prohm.
-Notes: A single-day Angkor Pass is included on this tour.
-If you'd like to return to Angkor outside of your included visit, you can buy a longer pass.
-Just ask your leader.
+You'll have plenty of time to fully appreciate the great archaeological sites of Angkor Wat, the Bayon and the jungle-covered Ta Prohm, among others.

 Day 10: Siem Reap

 Today there may be a chance (depending on the season) to visit Tonle Sap Lake for a look at local life.
-If you feel like some adventure, another option is to do the Angkor zip-line course, which gives you a birds-eye view of the beautiful rainforest – and an adrenaline rush, of course.
-Another option is to visit the sobering Landmine Museum.
-It's located a little further field, but is well worth the journey.
+If you feel like some adventure, another option is to do the Angkor zip-line course, which gives you a birds-eye view of the beautiful rainforest and an adrenaline rush, of course.
+Otherwise you could visit the sobering Landmine Museum.
+It's located a little further field but is well worth the journey.
+You may also take the opportunity to spend a second day at the Angkor complex to explore parts of the site you may have missed yesterday.
+Please note that if you choose to return to Angkor, an extra day pass will be at your expense.

 Day 11: Bangkok

-It's a long drive from Siem Reap to Bangkok (approx. 10 hours including two border crossings and lunch).
-You'll be travelling by private minivan.
-Embrace Thailand's bustling capital, a world of tuk tuks, khlong (canal) boats and street vendors serving up delicious Thai food.
-Head out with your new found friends for a last optional group dinner and find out why this city never sleeps.
+It's a long drive from Siem Reap to Bangkok (approximately 10 hours in a private minibus including two border crossings and lunch), so strap in and have some car games at the ready.
+Once arrived, embrace Thailand's bustling capital by getting out amongst it – a world of tuk tuks, khlong (canal) boats and street vendors serving up delicious Thai food.
+Head out with your new crew for an optional group dinner and find out why this city never sleeps.

 Day 12: Bangkok